On the Graph Theory of Majority Illusions: Theoretical Results and Computational Experiments: Preliminaries

-As indicated in Table~\ref{tab:options}, while it is the strict version of the majority illusion that is studied by \cite{Lerman2016}\footnote{They use the strict version throughout the paper, except for Figure 1 where the illusion can be weak.}, and by \cite{Grandi2022}, it is the weak version of majority opposition that is studied by \cite{Anholcer2020}, \cite{Bosek2019}, and \cite{Kreutzer2017}.
-As far as we know, the strict majority opposition and the weak majority illusions have not been studied before.
-Furthermore, note that, in the same network, different agents can be under a weak-majority illusion with respect to different opinions, since it is possible that exactly half of the nodes in the network are of one color and half of the nodes of the other color.
+As indicated in Table~\ref{tab:options}, while it is the strict version of the majority illusion that is studied by \cite{Lerman2016}\footnote{They use the strict version throughout the paper, except for Figure 1 where the illusion can be weak.}, and by \cite{Grandi2022}, it is the weak version of majority opposition that is studied by \cite{Anholcer2020,Bosek2019,Kreutzer2017} in graph theory.
+As far as we know, neither the strict majority opposition nor the weak majority illusions have been studied before.
+Furthermore, note that, in the same network, different agents can be under a \texttt{w} illusion with respect to different opinions, since it is possible that exactly half of the nodes in the network are of one color and half of the nodes of another color.

 Before proceeding, we introduce some extra terminology.
-When an agent is under majority illusion and all its neighbors all have the same color, we say that that agent is in \emph{unanimity illusion}.
-Similarly, when all agents are under a (weak)-majority illusion, we will call it a \emph{unanimity-(weak-)majority illusion}.
-We say that \emph{an illusion is possible} for a graph $G=\langle V, E \rangle$ if there exists a coloring $c$ such that $C=\langle V, E, c\rangle$ is in the respective illusion.
+When an agent is under \texttt{m} illusion and all its neighbors all have the same color, we say that that agent is under \emph{unanimity illusion} (\texttt{u} illusion).
+Similarly, when all agents are under a \texttt{m/w} illusion, we will call it a \emph{Unanimous-(weak-)majority illusion} (\texttt{Um / Uw} illusion).
+We say that \emph{an illusion is possible} in a graph $G=\langle V, E \rangle$ if there exists a coloring $c$ such that $C=\langle V, E, c\rangle$ witnesses the respective illusion.